bioinfweb/JPhyloIO/demo/info.bioinfweb.jphyloio.demo.simplealignment/ReadMe.txt

 ==============================================

-This example application demonstrates reading and writing alignment data from and to a simple business model and is part of the JPhyloIO documentation.
+This example application demonstrates reading and writing alignment data from and to a simple application data model and is part of the JPhyloIO documentation.
 An overview on this example is provided at
 <http://r.bioinfweb.info/JPhyloIODemoSimpleAlignment>.